mono/md-website/archived/developers/mac-support/index.md

 ### Building MonoDevelop

-<span style="color:#ff0000;">NOTE: THIS IS NOT UP TO DATE, MANY OF THE BUGS LISTED HERE HAVE BEEN FIXED IN MONODEVELOP 3.x and 4.0 (aka XAMARIN STUDIO)</span>
+<span style="color: #EB0000;">NOTE: THIS IS NOT UP TO DATE, MANY OF THE BUGS LISTED HERE HAVE BEEN FIXED IN MONODEVELOP 3.x and 4.0 (aka XAMARIN STUDIO)</span>

 Detailed instructions for building MonoDevelop on OS X can be found in the following articles: